mpaulgreen/kong-demo/kong-mesh-distributedosclusters.md

 kubectl delete trafficpermission allow-all-default
 ```

-- Apply the new trafficpermission
+- Apply the new trafficpermission(This will make all traffic to v2 of beningo fail)
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: kuma.io/v1alpha1